A Comprehensive Survey on Underwater Image Enhancement Based on Deep Learning: Related Work

 Pairs of real-world distorted underwater images and reference images are difficult to obtain \cite{hambarde2021uw,li2019fusion}.
 The data used for the training and evaluation processes need to be collected by various reliable ways.
 We group existing ways of building datasets into the following categories.

-\begin{itemize} \item \textbf{\textit{Voted} by SOTA UIE algorithms.} 12 algorithms are used by UIEB \cite{li2019underwater} to generate diverse reference images.
-The best enhancement effect for each scene is then voted on by 50 volunteers as the final reference image.
+\begin{itemize} \item \textbf{\textit{Voted} by SOTA UIE algorithms.} Twelve algorithms are used by UIEB \cite{li2019underwater} to generate diverse reference images.
+The best enhancement effect for each scene is then selected by a vote of 50 volunteers as the final reference image.
 Meanwhile, 18 UIE algorithms and 20 volunteers are involved in the voting process of LSUI's \cite{peng2023u} reference images.
 SAUD \cite{jiang2022underwater} proposes a subjectively annotated benchmark that contains both real-world raw underwater images and available ranking scores under 10 different UIE algorithms.

 \item \textbf{\textit{Generated} by domain transformation algorithms.} EUVP \cite{islam2020fast} and UFO-120 \cite{islam2020simultaneous} treat the unpaired distorted image and the reference image as two domains.
 Pairs of images in EUVP and UFO-120 are generated via an unsupervised domain transformation algorithm \cite{zhu2017unpaired} with cycle consistency constraint.